Sabin-Pla/L1G103303/README.md

 An exception for if "going down" to a higher floor or "going up" to a lower floor

 ### Package remote_procedure_events
-This package contains the events that transpire when the car button is pressed, when a floor button is spressed, and when the elevator arrives at a floor.
+This package contains the events used for inter-process communication such as when a car button is pressed, when a floor button is spressed, and when the elevator arrives at a floor.

 Classes:
 #### CarButtonPressEvent